content hub

 3. Track communication

-The truth is, there is really no magic number because every lead is different.
-Some leads may need one follow-up while others require various follow-ups through different channels to even get a response.
+There is no magic number for how frequently to follow up — every lead is different.
+Some need one follow-up while others require several across multiple channels before they even respond.

 4. Use various channels of communication